 The agency helps beef producers expand their markets and increase sales.
 Consumers benefit as well from an increased access to information on beef products, including their quality, and their nutritional profile.

 The agency provides a stable funding source for research, market development and promotion activities through levies on domestic and imported beef and beef products.

-Canada Beef Proclamation
+Beef PRA Proclamation